Euan MacKie

-Euan Wallace MacKie (10 February 1936 - 2 November 2020) was a British archaeologist and anthropologist.
+Euan Wallace MacKie (10 February 1936 – 2 November 2020) was a British archaeologist and anthropologist.
 He was a prominent figure in the field of Archaeoastronomy.

 Biography

-Mackie was educated at Whitgift School, Croydon between 1946 and 1954 and later graduated with a degree in Archeology & Anthropology from St. John's College at the University of Cambridge in 1959, and had a PhD from the University of Glasgow where he was an honorary research fellow.
+MacKie was educated at Whitgift School, Croydon between 1946 and 1954 and later graduated with a degree in Archeology & Anthropology from St John's College, Cambridge, in 1959, and had a PhD from the University of Glasgow where he was an honorary research fellow.
 He was elected Fellow of the Society of Antiquaries of London in 1973.
 Keeper of Archaeology and Anthropology in 1974 and Deputy Director from 1986 - 1995, he took early part-time retirement in 1995 with full retirement in 1998.
-He was also member of the Fellow of the Society of Antiquaries of Scotland (FSA Scot.), an Honorary Research Fellow of Hunterian until 2005 and an Honorary Research Associate of the National Museums of Scotland from 2007.
+He was also a Fellow of the Society of Antiquaries of Scotland (FSA Scot.), an Honorary Research Fellow of Hunterian Museum until 2005 and an Honorary Research Associate of the National Museums of Scotland from 2007.
 Mackie was also a member of the Prehistoric Society and Glasgow Archaeological Society, of which he was president in the 1980s.

-He spent six months in Central America as member of the Cambridge Expedition to British Honduras excavating Mayan archaeological sites in British Honduras (now Belize) between 1959 and 1960.
+MacKie spent six months in Central America as member of the Cambridge Expedition to British Honduras excavating Mayan archaeological sites in British Honduras (now Belize) between 1959 and 1960.
 At the medium-sized ceremonial centre of Xunantunich the application of the British system of recording every layer exposed, including the surface deposits, produced dramatic evidence for the sudden destruction of the site in the later 9th century, the partial clearance of fallen rubble and then its final abandonment by the elite groups who had lived in it.
 Thereafter peasants seem to have lived among the ruins.
 An earthquake was suggested as the most likely agent for this destruction, although this is controversial to many.
 Subsequent major excavations at the site in the 1990s by UCLA do not seem to have recognized the same phenomena.

 On returning to the United Kingdom in 1960 he worked for six months as temporary assistant in the old Department of Ethnography in the British Museum before taking up a curatorial post in the Hunterian Museum of the University of Glasgow in charge of prehistoric collections, later in charge of ethnographical collections as well.
 His work primarily involved research, fieldwork, excavations and displays.
 He became deputy director there in 1985 but voluntarily relinquished the post to become a semi-retired senior curator from 1995-1998.
 Since full retirement he continued to carry out research, to write and to lecture.
 His research and general interests were varied, and he wrote on the topics in the following section.